On the reconstruction of bandlimited signals from random samples quantized via noise-shaping: A suitable finite dimensional approximation space for

-\end{definition} Next, we state three lemmas which will be repeatedly used by us throughout the rest of the paper.
+Recall (see \eqref{definitionofV^{R_1}(g)}), Next, we state three lemmas which will be repeatedly used by us throughout the rest of the paper.
 Their proofs consist mostly of straightforward computations.
 Thus, we highlight only the most important steps. \begin{lemma} Let $k \in \mathbb{Z}$ and $R>0$ be a real number.
 Then

 \end{lemma} \begin{proof} Follows from elementary computations. \end{proof} \begin{lemma} Let $x \in \mathbb{R}$.
 Then